eonk/CrimeSciData/book.md

 ## residual sd = 0.63, R-Squared = 0.29
 ```

-For now I just want you to focus on the numbers in the "Estimate" column.
+For now we just want you to focus on the numbers in the "Estimate" column.
 The value of 4.58 estimated for the **intercept** is the "predicted" value for Y when X equals zero.
 This is the predicted value of the violence score *when the level of unemployment is zero*.

 We then need the $b_1$ regression coefficient for for our independent variable, the value that will shape the **slope** in this scenario.
 This value is 0.24.
 This estimated regression coefficient for our independent variable has a convenient interpretation.
 When the value is positive, it tells us that *for every one unit increase in X there is a* $b_1$ *increase on Y*.
 If the coefficient is negative then it represents a decrease on Y. Here, we can read it as "for every one unit increase in the percentage of people unemployed, there is a 0.24 unit increase in the logarithm of the violence rate."

 Knowing these two parameters not only allows us to draw the line, we can also solve for any given value of X. Let's go back to our guess-the-violence game.
-Imagine I tell you the level of unemployment is 4.
+Imagine we tell you the level of unemployment is 4.
 What would be your best bet now?
 We can simply go back to our regression line equation and insert the estimated parameters:

 $y = b_0 + b_1x$
 $y = 4.58 + 0.24 * 4$